kascez/ada-datastory/README.md

 Before going much deeper into climate denial, we can run a sentiment analysis so that we can figure out the global perception of climate change among people.

-TO do so, we will use the library Afinn
+TO do so, we will use the library Afinn.
+Afinn is a Wordlist-based approach for sentiment analysis that gives a score to sentence.
+If the score is high then your sentence tends to be positive.
+If not, that means your sentence is negative.
+Considering this fact, we have categorized all the quotes into three main groups : POSITIVE, NEUTRAL AND NEGATIVE.
+The result that we find are quite interesting.
+First of all, let's focus on the evolution of the mentality through the years.

 ## Who denies climate change?